satindersingh472/myride_api/readMe.md

  ## /api/client_verified
  HTTP methods available: **GET**
-This endpoint will check if client is verified or not
+This endpoint will check if client is verified or not <br>

 ## `GET`
-it will check the status of a client verification
+it will check the status of a client verification <br>

 **Required Header**
 ```